rramadeu/MultiPolyPop/README.md

 # diaQTLSimulation
 Wrapper R package to coordinate simulations for classic breeder mating designs in outcrossing plants.
 It also simulates genotypic data from GBS.
 This package relies on genotypic simulations from `PedigreeSim` and uses some `updog` package functions for the simulation of the genotypes and GBS data.
-To use PedigreeSimR you need to have Java installed in your machine (https://java.com/en/download/help/download_options.html).
+To use `diaQTLSimulation` you need to have Java installed in your machine (https://java.com/en/download/help/download_options.html).
 Please cite them properly.
 If you use this package you also should cite `PedigreeSim` and `updog` articles.

 # Citation

-I created PedigreeSimR as an auxiliary package to do the simulations for these two manuscripts (pre-prints):
+I created `diaQTLSimulation` as an auxiliary package to do the simulations for these two manuscripts:

-Amadeu, R. R., Munoz, P., Zheng, C., & Endelman, J. B. (2020).
-QTL Mapping in Outbred Tetraploid (and Diploid) Diallel Populations. bioRxiv. [https://doi.org/10.1101/2020.12.18.423479](https://doi.org/10.1101/2020.12.18.423479)
+Amadeu, R. R., Munoz, P., Zheng, C., & Endelman, J. B. (2021).
+QTL Mapping in Outbred Tetraploid (and Diploid) Diallel Populations.
+Genetics, 219(3). [https://doi.org/10.1093/genetics/iyab124](https://doi.org/10.1093/genetics/iyab124)

-Zheng, C., Amadeu, R. R., Munoz, P., & Endelman, J. B. (2020).
-Haplotype reconstruction in connected tetraploid F1 populations. bioRxiv. [https://doi.org/10.1101/2020.12.18.423519](https://doi.org/10.1101/2020.12.18.423519)
+Zheng, C., Amadeu, R. R., Munoz, P., & Endelman, J. B. (2021).
+Haplotype reconstruction in connected tetraploid F1 populations.
+Genetics, 219(2). [https://doi.org/10.1093/genetics/iyab106](https://doi.org/10.1093/genetics/iyab106)

-As there is no proper manuscript, you can cite either of those two pre-prints as reference source by now.
+As there is no proper manuscript for this package, you can cite either of those two pre-prints as reference source by now.
+If you use this package in your research, you also should cite `PedigreeSim` and `updog` articles as follow.

 # References: